hiteshsoni024/hiteshsoni024/README.md

 ## Hi there, I'm Hitesh 👋

-🎓 B.Tech in Electronics and Communication Engineering @ IIIT Nagpur 🔍 Passionate about **Core Electronics** & exploring the depth of it.
+🎓 Pre- final Year of B.Tech in Electronics and Communication Engineering @ IIIT Nagpur 🔍 Passionate about **Core Electronics** & exploring the depth of it.

 🔭 I’m currently working on ...